Don’t let knee pain hold you back.

 Knee pain can prevent you from living a healthy, active life.
-If the pain is severe or has been ongoing, schedule an appointment with a knee doctor in Irvine as soon as possible to prevent further damage to the joint and start treatment.
+If the pain is severe or has been ongoing, schedule an appointment with a knee doctor in Irvine as soon as possible to:

 What Can Cause Knee Pain?